-An empty saucer is placed under the pot to protect your furniture, then the water is poured into the top of the pot.
+An empty saucer is placed under the pot to protect your furniture, then room-temperature water is poured into the top of the pot.
 Be careful not to get the leaves wet.
 If they do get wet, use an absorbent paper towel to soak up the water from the leaves (don’t rub them, just touch the water with the towel and let it absorb the water).
 If an hour after watering there is water in the saucer, pour it out.

-A saucer with water is placed under the pot.
+A saucer with room-temperature water is placed under the pot.
 The mix soaks up water (which is sometimes fertilised) from the saucer.
 If an hour after watering there is water in the saucer, pour it out.

 It is important to water your violets regularly and consistently.
 Do not wait for the plant to wilt and dry out before you water it.